awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

               ) : DynamicFrame
 ```

-Returns a new DynamicFrame with the specified columns removed\.
+Returns a new `DynamicFrame` with the specified columns removed\.

-This method can be used to delete nested columns, including those inside of arrays, but it cannot be used to drop specific array elements\.
+You can use this method to delete nested columns, including those inside of arrays, but not to drop specific array elements\.

 ## def dropNulls<a name="glue-etl-scala-apis-glue-dynamicframe-class-defs-dropNulls"></a>